tachyonapp/tachyon-workers/README.md

 | `--grace <ms>` | `0` | Only remove jobs older than this many milliseconds |
 | `--limit <n>` | `1000` | Maximum jobs to remove per queue per status |

-Safe to run against production Valkey — only removes job history (completed/failed), not active or waiting jobs.
-For staging, prefer using the Bull Board dashboard (`http://localhost:4000/internal/bull-board` in local dev).
+Safe to run against production Valkey — only removes completed and failed job history, never active or waiting jobs.
+For staging, prefer the Bull Board dashboard at `http://localhost:4000/internal/bull-board` in local dev.